Creating Event Broker Services

 Port Configuration Considerations

-For broker versions 9.13 and later that are deployed in Kubernetes-based regions, you can configure the event broker service to use a set of protocols and ports that permit applications to connect using connection endpoints.
+You can configure the event broker service to use a set of protocols and ports that permit applications to connect using connection endpoints.
 A connection endpoint can be public or private IP addresses.
 The type of connectivity, public or private are referred to as public endpoints and private endpoints, respectively.
 You can configure a public, private, or both types of endpoints for an event broker service provided the deployment is Kubernetes-based and deployed in a private region that has networking (or networking policies) configured to use public Internet and private IP addresses.

 • For Customer-Controlled Regions and Dedicated Regions, a private endpoint to access private IP addresses is created by default.
 Optionally, you can create a public endpoint or create both a public and private endpoint instead.